jymcheong/OpenEDR/readme.md

 # Getting Started

-**Please use official docker installers for respective OSes.** Installation script will prompt for selection of 2 IP addresses.
-It is alright to select the same IP address for non-production use (eg. evaluation & testing).
+**Please use official docker installers for respective OSes.** Installation script will prompt for selection of 2 IP addresses for SFTP & FRONTEND access.

 ![directInstallation](directInstallation.png)